sendgrid/docs/content/docs/ui/sending-email/editor.md

   </tr>
   <tr>
     <td>Unsubscribe</td>
     <td>This module is pre-populated with your sender information and a hyperlink to the [unsubscribe] tag which are required in order to be compliant with anti-spam laws.
-If you are using transactional templates, sender information needs to be included in the JSON array.
-For more information, please see [How to Send Email with Dynamic Transactional Templates]({{root_url}}/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/.</td>
+If you are using transactional templates, you need to include sender information  the JSON array.
+For more information, see [How to Send Email with Dynamic Transactional Templates]({{root_url}}/ui/sending-email/how-to-send-an-email-with-dynamic-transactional-templates/.</td>
     <td>Background color, padding, line height, font, font size, link color, alignment, Address Line, Unsubscribe Settings.</td>
   </tr>
 </table>